fleebeee/kurssiarkisto/README.md

 The service is split into three smaller services that you must run concurrently.
 Once they are running, you can access the website at localhost:8000.

-### Client
+### Database

-The client can be set up by entering these commands into your terminal:
+First, you have to install [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) on your machine by either Homebrew or with a binary.
+Then, setup MongoDB with

-    $ cd client
+    $ sudo mkdir -p /data/db
-    $ npm install
+    $ sudo chown -R $USER /data/db

-You can run the client with `npm start`.
-The client i.e. the public interface for the web service is available at localhost:8000.
+You can now run `mongod --dbpath=/data/db` to bring up MongoDB.

 ### Server